lzim/mtl/release_1.7/mtl_session02_see.md

 ### 2. Explore the information available in the BISL sharepoint splash page

-- Click on the View dropdown.
-What View options are there and what do they mean?
+- Click on the tabs at the bottom of the Spreadsheet.
+What options are there and what do they mean?
   - Count: Aggregate Data for Viz trends
   - Data: Sortable report of data
   - Diag: Diagnostic data